burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 30. **Try to precompute tables of values in compile-time or during runtime.** These methods have both their pros. and cons.
 If you compute values at compile time, you will need to put this information finally into the `data` segment of the binary image.
 Increasing the size of the `data` segment will increase the loading time.

     On the other hand, if the store has not yet computed values globally, because all uninitialized or initialized global variables by zero are stored in the `bss` segment - they do not require to be stored in the binary image.
-In this case, the binary image file loading time is decreasing, but you need to fill values by yourself in runtime.
+In this case, the binary image file loading time is decreasing, but you need to fill in values yourself at runtime.

 31. **If you are using spinlock, be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10\,000$ cycles.
 In Windows, the actual time for thread execution is about 30 milliseconds (roughly speaking $120\,000\,000$ cycles), and a system API call costs about $1000$ cycles.

-So, in Windows and Linux, if performance is the goal and you know that you will not block for a long time, maybe at least some amount of time you should wait in a spinlock (at least $3000$ - $4000$ clocks) and after this yield time for the OS during spinning.
+So, in Windows and Linux, if performance is the goal and you know that you will not block for a long time, maybe at least some amount of time, you should wait in a spinlock (at least $3000$ - $4000$ clocks) and after this yield time for the OS during spinning.

 Sometimes, this kind of synchronization is denoted as *Competitive Mutex*.
 If the mutex is released during spinning, compute spinning is optimal, if the mutex is released after yielding, this algorithm 2 is optimal.
 There exists a randomized algorithm that can achieve a $1.58$ competitive ratio.